 How did it all feel?

-After a few days, we were used to wearing the masks.
+After a few days, we were used to wearing masks.
 Everyone was wearing them and it did feel we were all in it together.
 We struggled with the heat and sweat but we cannot complain.
-If I had to wear the mask for 2 hours at one time, it was a lot less than anyone who was working in hospitality had to.
+If I had to wear the mask for 2 hours at one time because of the Spain travel rules, it was a lot less than anyone who was working in hospitality had to.
 We actually have no right to complain.

 Our experience at Malaga Airport was a bit different than Heathrow.
-Our check in was late opening and sadly Iberia did not place any queue management measures indicating where the different queues would be.
-This caused some passenger anger when everyone had to then create business and economy queues which was completely avoidable.
+Our check-in was late opening and sadly Iberia did not place any queue management measures indicating where the different queues would be.
+This caused some passenger anger when everyone had to then create business and economy queues which were completely avoidable.
 Social distancing went through the window.

 Security was virtually empty (and BA renewed its fast track and lounge contracts now).
 We were allowed to keep shoes on.